jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/world/europe/united-kingdom-coronavirus-cases.html.html.md

 There have been at least 303,900 confirmed cases of coronavirus in the United Kingdom, according to the British [public health authorities](https://coronavirus.data.gov.uk/).
-As of Saturday afternoon, 46,193 people had died.
+As of Sunday morning, 46,193 people had died.

 <div id="map" class="g-asset g-graphic g-constrain-source g-country-map g-map g-asset-width-bleed" style="">